 Preconception testing predicts the health of your baby

-Preconception testing in nashville“Are you hoping for a girl or a boy?”
+“Are you hoping for a girl or a boy?”
 That’s the question often asked of newly pregnant couples.
 In reply, the typical couple says, “It doesn’t matter—as long as the baby is healthy.”
 Thanks to modern science, couples can undergo preconception testing, also called preconception carrier screening, to determine whether or not they are at risk for passing on a genetic disorder to their future children.

 The team of reproductive endocrinologists at our Nashville Fertility Center is dedicated to educating couples on the benefits of undergoing preconception testing.